aeon-toolkit/aeon/docs/mentoring.md

 ##### Expected Outcomes

-We expect the mentee to engage with the aeon community and produce a new implementation for the shapelet transform that shows performance gains against the original implementation.
+We expect the mentee to engage with the aeon community and produce a more performant implmentation for the shapelet transform that gets accepted into the toolkit.

 ##### References